Depression Glass Patterns: A Picture Identification Guide

 American Sweetheart by Macbeth-Evans

 Made between 1930 and 1936, American Sweetheart is a classic Depression glass pattern by Macbeth-Evans.
-It features a simple floral design and delicate scrolls and came in a variety of colors including pink and white.
+It features a simple floral design and delicate scrolls, and it came in a variety of colors, including pink and white.
+When we think about Depression glass, this is one pattern that always comes to mind.

 Anchor Hocking Cameo